Ericsson/codechecker/web/server/vue-cli/src/assets/userguide/userguide.md

 ## Compare mode
-In compare mode you can calculate the difference between multiple analyses of the project, showing which reports have been fixed and which are newly introduced or which can be fined in all runs.
+In compare mode you can calculate the difference between multiple analyses of the project, showing which reports have been fixed and which are newly introduced or which can be found in all runs.

 At the **Baseline** filter section you can select the run names / tags against which you want to check the difference.